newrelic/nri-flex/docs/wiki/apis/url.md

     url: agent/members
 ```

-## `url` with `cache` for later processing
+##  <a name='URLwithcacheforlaterprocessing'></a>URL with cache for later processing

-The URL invocations are cached, so you can process them later without having to query it
+URL invocations are cached to avoid having to query them repeatedly.
+Use `cache` under `command` to read cached data.
-repeatedly.

-In the following example, the NGINX status endpoint is invoked, and its output is
-retrieved from the cache for its later extraction of meaningful data:
+In this example, the NGINX status endpoint is invoked, and the output is retrieved from the cache for later processing:

 ```yaml
 name: nginxFlex